voxel51/fiftyone/docs/source/teams/cloud_media.rst

     # Automatically downloads cloud media to your local cache for processing
     fob.compute_visualization(dataset, brain_key="img_viz")

-When launching the App locally using the Teams SDK, viewing image datasets in the App will also cache the images locally:
+When launching the App locally using the Teams SDK, media will be served from your local cache whenever possible; otherwise it will be automatically retrieved from the cloud:

 .. code-block:: python
     :linenos: